BIGJRA/BIGJRA.github.io/rejuv.md

 Head out into the station.
-After a chat, reenter the train station to pick up a *Hyper Potion.* We finally made it to Grand Dream City, which is larger than both Gearen’s combined.
+After a chat, reenter the train station to pick up a *Hyper Potion.* We finally made it to Grand Dream City, which is larger than both Gearen's combined.

 ZCell 064: Dream District